MicrosoftDocs/navdevitpro-content-pr/articles/upgrade-convertingdatabase.md

     OnAfterTestRun(CodeunitID : Integer;CodeunitName : Text[30];FunctionName : Text[128]; FunctionTestPermissions : TestPermissions; Success : Boolean)
     ```
     If you do not change the signature, you will get errors when you compile these objects.

+2. Before you start the following procedure, you can choose to uninstall the old version of Dynamics NAV.
+When you uninstall Dynamics NAV, the database is still attached to the instance of SQL Server, which you can verify using SQL Server Management Studio.

 **Tip:** If you want to write a script that helps you convert databases, you can use the Invoke-NAVDatabaseConversion function in the Project “Madeira” Development Shell.